The Succulent Plant Page goes to Families of Succulent Plants goes to

 Order Oxalidales

-The Oxalidales is an order of 6 families with around 1300 species of dicotyledenous flowering herbs, shrubs and trees taking its name from the Oxalidaceae (sorrels, 800 species).
+The Order Oxalidales contains 6 families with around 1300 species of dicotyledenous flowering herbs, shrubs and trees taking its name from the Oxalidaceae (sorrels, 800 species).

 Members of the Oxalidales are cultivated for their timber or fruit e.g. the tropical tree Averrhoa carambola (star fruit.)